rustwasm/book/src/game-of-life/time-profiling.md

 This chapter introduces how to profile Web pages using Rust and WebAssembly where the goal is improving throughput or latency.

+> ⚡ Alaways make sure you are using a `--release` build when profiling!
+With
+> our project template, that means using `npm run build-release` instead of `npm
+> run build-debug`.

 ## Available Tools

 ### The `performance.now()` Timer